mattermost/mattermost-test-management/data/test-cases/cloud/delete-workspace/test-case-2.md

    - Information about Number of messages, file size and number of boards in current plan.
    - **Downgrade to Free** button should be enabled.
    - **Keep subscription** button
+2. Should chose 1 option among
+   - Experienced technical issues.
+   - No Longer need Cloud Professional features
+   - Exploring other solutions.
+   - Too expensive
+   - Other
-2. Should open Mattermost.com in a new window.
+3. Should open Mattermost.com in a new window.